Skip to main content.

 Start Eclipse.
 If you're on a lab machine, run Eclipse on the command line by typing eclipse.

-Eclipse has a lot of perspectives.
+Eclipse has a lot of different perspectives.
 The Eclipse documentation says "Perspectives provide combinations of views and editors that are suited to performing a particular set of tasks.
 For example, you would normally open the Debug perspective to debug a Java program."
 Make sure that you're in the "Java Perspective" by going to Window --> Perspective --> Open Perspective --> Java

 Java Project in Eclipse